-In Addison’s process-orientated studio practice, her decisions are governed by the behaviour of materials, individually and in relation to one another.
-Drawing on contemporary theories around objecthood and making, individual works assimilate the conditions in which they are made.
-During short studio sessions, she works with components and materials that she keeps deliberately close to hand, in order to enable a responsive approach to the thing she is making.
-In work that is apparently casually and speedily made, the legacy of a repetitive and therefore paradoxically slow process is disclosed.
-With the goal of loosening familiar objects and motifs from their bearings in everyday life, she remakes each sculpture numerous times, paring down to locate and condense its essence.
+Jo Addison makes objects in which a familiar world is disclosed through the reinterpretation of everyday objects and motifs.
+Her work draws on the crossovers between individual recollection and shared cultural memories.
+In Addison’s process, her decisions are governed by the behaviour of materials, individually and in relation to one another, meaning that individual works assimilate the physical conditions in which they are made.
+During necessarily short, intense studio sessions in between teaching and parenting, she works with components and materials that she keeps deliberately close to hand, in order to enable a responsive approach to the thing she is making.
+In work that is apparently casually and speedily made, the legacy of a repetitive and a paradoxically slow process is disclosed.

-Additionally, through performance events designed to stage the act of learning beyond the constraints of academia, her collaborative research with Natasha Kidd https://www.natashakidd.com/ explores learning as form.
+Jo is particularly interested in the synthesis of making and learning.
+Alongside her studio practice, she has always worked within education, in both museum and higher education sectors.
+Through performance events designed to stage the act of learning beyond the constraints of academia, her long-term collaborative research with Natasha Kidd Natasha Kidd explores learning as form.
 Jo lives and works in London.
-She is represented by Tintype Gallery, where most recently she curated Work Work, https://www.tintypegallery.com/exhibitions/work-work/ a group show about the synthesis of teaching and making.